Water Resources, Land-use and Forestry

 Lisa Borgatti

 The research activity is focused on natural and engineered slopes.
-Factors predisposing and triggering instability at different time scales, mapping, prospecting, in situ and remote sensing monitoring, numerical modeling, and design of mitigation measures are analysed.
-The study areas are located in the northern Apennines, in the eastern Alps, and in Northern America.
+Factors predisposing and triggering instability at different time scales, mapping, prospecting, in situ and remote sensing monitoring, numerical modelling, and design of mitigation measures are analysed.
+The study areas are located in the northern Apennines, the eastern Alps, and Northern America.
 Have authored more than 100 original scientific papers on engineering geological and geomorphological applications, 78 of which are indexed in Scopus.

 Alessandro Gargini